liquidctl/liquidctl/README.md

 [License]: #license

 liquidctl – monitor and control liquid coolers and other devices.<br>
-Copyright (C) 2018–2022  Jonas Malaco, Marshall Asch, CaseySJ, Tom Frey, Andrew Robertson, ParkerMc, Aleksa Savic, Shady Nawara and contributors
+Copyright 2018–2023 Jonas Malaco, Marshall Asch, CaseySJ, Tom Frey, Andrew Robertson, ParkerMc, Aleksa Savic, Shady Nawara and contributors

 liquidctl incorporates work by leaty, Ksenija Stanojevic, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson, Chris Griffith, notaz, realies and Thomas Pircher.

-Depending on how it is packaged, it might also bundle copies of python, hidapi, libusb, cython-hidapi, pyusb, docopt, colorlog and colorama.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software